isahilchanna/ChatBot-Python/README.md

     The chatbot's functionality and capabilities can be further developed and improved with additional programming and integration with other tools and technologies.
 Ultimately, the chatbot has the potential to be a powerful and versatile tool for interacting with users in a variety of contexts.

-  * Features of the chatbot include:
+  * Features of the chatbot include

    - Greeting: The chatbot can greet the user with various responses such as "hi", "hello", and "hey".